01micko/fortune/README.md

 NO WARRANTY - security improvements and comments wanted.

-Recommended to install with -rwx------ permissions, of your server allows.
+Recommended to install with -rwx------ permissions, if your server allows.